How do people come to trust a product or brand that they’ve never heard of?

 - YouTube subscribers if you’re targeting YouTube marketing

 And if you’re posting this video on social media platforms, use hashtags to broaden its reach!
 Make it viral!
+You want your videos to be watched by millions of people?
+Learn more in this blog article about how to create your own buzzfeed video.

 Decide the format of your case study video